-The ‘pension freedoms’ introduced in 2015 combined with Final or Average Pension Schemes offering very generous transfer values for people to leave schemes have resulted in an increase in clients requiring advice in this area.
+The pension freedoms introduced in 2015 as well as Final or Average Salary Pension Schemes offering very generous transfer values for people to leave schemes have resulted in an increase in clients requiring advice in this area.

-The decision of whether to transfer out of a defined benefit Pension Scheme is probably one of the biggest decisions a client will have to make.
-It is imperative that you are fully informed of the advantages and disadvantages before deciding whether to proceed.
+The decision as to whether to transfer out of a defined benefit Pension Scheme is probably one of the biggest decisions a client will have to make and it is imperative that you take independent financial advice and are fully informed as to the advantages and disadvantages before deciding whether to go ahead.

-Our three stage advice process is designed to assist you with making this decision and involves an initial fact finding meeting at our expense where we discuss your financial situation and also get an understanding of your reasons for wanting to transfer out as well as providing generic guidance on the implications of doing so.
+Our three stage advice process is designed to assist you with making this decision and involves an initial fact find meeting at our expense where we discuss your financial situation as well as getting an understanding of your reasons for wanting to transfer out as well as providing generic guidance on the implications of doing so.
 The objective of the initial meeting is to enable you to decide whether you wish to go to the next stage.

-The next stage involves us producing a Defined Benefit Transfer and Retirement Planning Report, including a cash flow forecast, which will provide you a with a full appraisal of your situation, including the potential advantages and disadvantages to enable you to make an informed decision as to whether to proceed or not.
-This report attracts a separate fee.
+The next stage involves us producing a Defined Benefit Transfer and Retirement Planning Report including a cash flow forecast which will provide you a with a full appraisal of your situation including the potential advantages and disadvantages to enable you to make an informed decision as to whether to go ahead or not.

-Finally, assuming you decide to go ahead, we are able to carry out the research and recommendation of a suitable pension plan to accept the transfer from your existing scheme and then to deal with the implementation of the plan and arrange the transfer on your behalf.
-We can also provide an ongoing service where we offer annual reviews to monitor the performance of your pension plan as well as making any changes, should your financial situation or retirement plans change.
+Finally, assuming you decide to go ahead, we are able to undertake the research and recommendation of a suitable pension plan to accept the transfer from your existing scheme and then to deal with the implementation of the plan and arrange the transfer on your behalf.
+We can also provide our ongoing service where we offer annual reviews to monitor the performance of your pension plan as well as making any changes should your financial situation or retirement plans change.

 Details of the charges for this service are included in the “Our Charges” section.